Bug-type Pokémon strengths and weakness guide

 Knowing Bug Pokémon weaknesses can help save your precious Caterpie from the jaws of defeat, or learn to take down a Heracross in our guide.

-bug pokemon scizor, butterfree, and metapod against a yellow pocket tactics background
+bug pokemon weaknesses - scizor, butterfree, and metapod against a yellow pocket tactics background

-If you need a refresher on other types and how to handle them in battle, then we have handy guides to fairy Pokémon weakness, dark Pokémon weakness, and electric Pokémon weakness, along with resistances and strengths in battle so you can fill out your Pokédex.
+If you need a refresher on other types and how to handle them in battle, then your Pokédex is going to come in handy.

 The bug Pokémon weaknesses are fire, flying, and rock, so, unironically, the saying 'kill it with fire' actually rings true when it comes to bug Pokémon.
 With that in mind, if you stumble across an Arcanine or a Cinderace, it's best to keep your creepy crawlies out of the fight.
 The same is true for 'mon like Aerodactyl and Golem, too.